microsoft/WindowsAppSDK-Samples/docs/samples-guidelines.md

 ---
 ```

-### Sample Templates
+## Sample Templates

 Any new C#/C++ WinUI-based samples should use the [WinUI 3 sample templates](../Templates).
+You can download the template VSIX file under the Github releases [here](https://github.com/microsoft/WindowsAppSDK-Samples/releases) in this repo, under the "Assets" section.
 The templates provide a scenario-based structure and ensure consistent UI and coding standards across WinUI samples.

 ## Repo Branching